Benefits of Membership

 -share strategies and information

 -distribute each other’s materials

 -coordinate or cooperate”

-As far as social media, “Internet pay-per-click ads, banner ads, display ads, pop-up or pop-under ads, pre-roll video ads, promoted search results, etc.” can all count as election advertising, and therefore as of September 26, the rules would apply.
+As far as social media, “Internet pay-per-click ads, banner ads, display ads, pop-up or pop-under ads, pre-roll video ads, promoted search results, etc.” can all count as election advertising, and therefore the rules would apply.